waveform80/picamera/docs/recipes2.rst

 .. literalinclude:: examples/rapid_streaming.py

-Using this technique, the author can manage about 19fps of streaming at 640x480 on firmware #685.
+Using this technique, the author can manage about 19fps of streaming at 640x480.
 However, utilizing the MJPEG splitting demonstrated in :ref:`rapid_capture` we can manage much faster:

 .. literalinclude:: examples/rapid_streaming_mjpeg.py